 .
 But this will probably be an option that's attractive to only few short-term visitors.
 In addition the great bane of maritime tourism – cruise ships – also haunts Malta.
 Many of these deplorable monsters of the sea call at Malta's Grand Harbour and spew out their thousands of passengers.
 Luckily, when I was there in December 2018/January 2019, the only cruise ship moored at the Valletta waterfront left after a couple of days and no others turned up during the remainder of my stay.

 Getting around is easy enough thanks to an extensive and well-functioning public transport system in the form of buses.
-Most corners of the island can be reached that way, and fares are comparatively cheap (1.50 EUR in winter, 2 EUR in winter – flat rate for any single journey … for those who intend to use public transport a lot, reloadable electronic tickets are available).
+Most corners of the island can be reached that way, and fares are comparatively cheap (1.50 EUR in winter, 2 EUR in summer – flat rate for any single journey … for those who intend to use public transport a lot, reloadable electronic tickets are available).

 While in theory most places mentioned here are reachable by public, a few (such as the Caruana Galizia assassination site) are a bit trickier to get to, so you may want to consider getting a rental car